johnperry-math/AoC2025/README.md

-Shades of Star Wars, except that these cephalopods remember you from the 2021 Advent of Code, so they're not inclined to drag you under water before performing whose knows what sort of monstrous acts on you.
+Shades of Star Wars, except that these cephalopods remember you from the 2021 Advent of Code, so they're not inclined to drag you under water before performing unspeakably monstrous acts on you.
+No, their plans are yet more insidious:

-No, they have even more insidious plans for you: help their children with their math homework.
+😨 help their children complete their math homework! 😱

 In part 1, you add or multiply the numbers arranged in each row, separated by empty columns.